 We are very fortunate to have June Pharo lead the group and she does her best to get us to play and sing the songs to the best of our ability.
 However the overriding theme of the group is to spend a couple hours every week having fun with music and enjoying each other’s company.
 Convener Eileen 07 576 3183

 If your U3A has a Ukulele Group, U3A NZ would like to hear from you.
 Further suggestions & info contact Garry via email >

-This group was formed in February 2019 and meets 2nd & 4th Tuesdays at 1.00pm Ukulele Resources >
+This group was formed in Feb 2019 and meets 2nd & 4th Wednesdays at 1.00pm Ukulele Resources >

 Hamilton U3A UKULELE Group